YingLiang2/YingLiang2.github.io/README.md

 1. Log in to your GitHub account and create a new repository named: `[YourGitHubUserName].github.io`

-   1. Creating a repository can done in either two ways.
+   1. Creating a repository can done in either two ways

       * Option A: First click the **"+"** sign at the top right (Red Rectangle), then click **New repository** (Black Rectangle)